biotope/biotope-build/README.md

 - style files will be inserted into the js/ts files that import them - always
   - this means the build will not generate any "css" files

+- image files, when imported, will be turned into base64 strings

+- svg files, when imported, will be simple strings containing the file contents

 - cli options are sacred and override everything
   - if an option is missing on the cli, the config file options are used
   - if nothing is provided, the default configs are used